Kevin Howard: Professional career

 On April 13, 2011, Howard signed with the Lancaster Barnstormers of the Atlantic League of Professional Baseball.
 He hit .381/.416/.542 in 31 games for Lancaster in 2011.
 On June 13, Howard signed with the Toronto Blue Jays organization, and finished the year between the Blue Jays' Triple-A and Double-A teams.
 He split the 2012 season between the Triple-A Las Vegas 51s and the Double-A New Hampshire Fisher Cats, hitting .292/.337/.432 in 100 games between the two teams.
 He elected free agency on November 3, 2012.

 In April 2013, Howard signed with the Lancaster Barnstormers in the Atlantic League, with whom he had played for in 2011.
 He hit .237/.277/.334 with 5 home runs and 27 RBI in 84 games for the club in 2013.
 On March 6, 2014, Howard signed with the Lincoln Saltdogs of the American Association of Independent Professional Baseball.
 He hit .310/.355/.439 in 47 games before being released on August 4, 2014.

 Howard's professional baseball career lasted 10 seasons in the minors with 14 different teams and two seasons in independent ball.
 When he retired after the 2014 season, Howard had a career minor-league average of .284 with 93 home runs and 540 RBI.

 Coaching career

 After his professional baseball career, Howard returned to the University of Miami to finish his degree in business management.
 While there, he was coaching at Division II Barry University when the Cleveland Indians contacted him about becoming a coach in their organization.
 He joined the Indians’ player development staff in 2015 as hitting coach for the short-season Single-A Mahoning Valley Scrappers.
 In January 2019, Howard was promoted to the organizations hitting coordinator position.

-On January 21, 2021, Howard was hired by the New York Mets as the organization's farm director.
+On January 21, 2021, Howard was hired by the New York Mets as the organization's executive director of player development.
 On May 3, 2021, the Mets promoted Howard to assistant hitting coach after Tom Slater was relieved of his duties.
-After the season, Howard was reassigned along with Hugh Quattlebaum to the minor leagues.
+After the season, Howard returned to his position as director of player development.